ANZCOR Guidelines

 This guideline is for use by bystanders, first aiders and first aid training providers.

-2. We recommend the use of oral glucose (swallowed) for individuals with suspected hypoglycaemia who are conscious and able to swallow.1 [strong recommendation, very low certainty of evidence]
+2. ANZCOR recommends the use of oral glucose (swallowed) for individuals with suspected hypoglycaemia who are conscious and able to swallow [strong recommendation, very low certainty of evidence].1

-3. We suggest against buccal glucose administration compared with oral glucose administration for individuals with suspected hypoglycaemia who are conscious and able to swallow.1 [weak recommendation, very low certainty of evidence]
+3. ANZCOR suggests against buccal (inside of mouth along cheek) glucose administration compared with oral glucose administration for individuals with suspected hypoglycaemia who are conscious and able to swallow [weak recommendation, very low certainty of evidence].
+1

-4. If oral glucose (tablet) is not immediately available, we suggest a combined oral + buccal glucose (glucose gel) administration for individuals with suspected hypoglycaemia who are conscious and able to swallow.1 [weak recommendation, very low certainty of evidence]
+4. If oral glucose (tablet) is not immediately available, ANZCOR suggests a combined oral + buccal glucose (glucose gel) administration for individuals with suspected hypoglycaemia who are conscious and able to swallow [weak recommendation, very low certainty of evidence].
+1

-5. We suggest the use of sublingual glucose administration for suspected hypoglycaemia for children who may be uncooperative with the oral (swallowed) glucose administration route.1 [weak recommendation, very low certainty of evidence]
+5. ANZCOR suggests the use of sublingual glucose administration for suspected hypoglycaemia for children who may be uncooperative with the oral (swallowed) glucose administration route [weak recommendation, very low certainty of evidence].
+1

-7. If unsure of the blood glucose level, manage the person as having suspected hypoglycaemia.
-[Good Practice Statement].
+7. If unsure of the blood glucose, manage the person as having suspected hypoglycaemia [Good practice statement].

 1.0